-You can buy ZVV tickets from your home through our ticketshop (in German); some ticket types can be printed out.
+You can buy ZVV tickets from your home through our ticketshop; some ticket types can be printed out.
 You can also order ZVV tickets by calling ZVV Contact on 0848 988 988; tickets will be delivered to your address.
-You can use the ZVV ticket app (German only) or the SBB app to download your ZVV ticket to your mobile phone.
+You can use the ZVV app or the SBB app to download your ZVV ticket to your mobile phone.
 Needless to say, you can also buy a ticket from a ticket counter, sales office or regional bus driver.

 Use the front entrance

 When boarding a tram or bus, use the front entrance.
 This enables the driver to see you more clearly, open doors for longer and assist passengers as necessary